The role of emission factors in a Bilan Carbone®.

 And at GCI, it's free!

-The right choice of EFs will enable us to produce a high-quality GHG balance sheet, with clearly identified sources of emissions, a well-measured carbon footprint, and relevant actions to reduce this footprint.
+The right choice of EFs will enable us to produce a high-quality GHG inventory, with clearly identified sources of emissions, a well-measured carbon footprint, and relevant actions to reduce this footprint.